Oatmeal-Lin/silent-sms-ping/design/README.md

 <img src="https://raw.githubusercontent.com/MatejKovacic/silent-sms-ping/master/design/main_window_silent_sms.png" width=200px>

 ### Message history record
+Press on a history record opens a screen that shows message details:
-- whether message is incoming or outgoing;
+- arrow showing whether message is incoming or outgoing;
-- if message was outgoing, what is result of a ping;
+- if message was outgoing, what is result of a ping (red, green or blue icon);
 - to or from phone number;
 - date and time of the message;
-- location (if recorded; see below);
+- location (if recorded if not: "not enabled"; see below for more info);
-- technical data about the message.
+- technical data about the message with complete payload and other PDU details.

 ### Application settings contain:
 - slider to select if you want to receive silent SMS messages;